Law Firm Answering Service

 Practice area, urgency, location, deadlines, contact details, and consultation preference arrive summarized instead of buried in voicemail.

-Route sensitive calls with boundaries
+Handle sensitive calls with boundaries

 Urgent, current-client, conflict-sensitive, court, billing, and attorney-specific calls reach the right path without the AI making legal judgments.